Burgos trials: Verdict

 After proceedings had ended on 9 December 1970, the tribunal took several days to deliberate and announced its verdict on 28 December.
 All the prosecution's demands were granted: six defendants were sentenced to death, and three were sentenced to a symbolic "second execution".
 The remaining defendants were sentenced to lengthy prison terms.
 However, domestic and international observers, including the Vatican, criticised the Spanish government for what was perceived as an exceedingly harsh judgement.

-On 30 December, Franco commuted all death penalties to prison sentences of 30 years, with the exception of the "double death sentences", which were commuted to 60-year sentences, to which were added various other sentences ranging from 20 to 30 years.
+On 30 December, Franco commuted all death penalties to prison sentences of 30 years, except the "double death sentences", which were commuted to 60-year sentences, to which were added various other sentences ranging from 20 to 30 years.
 While some of the sentences reached 80 to 90 years, the New York Times described these as "theoretical", noting that Spanish law at the time prohibited prison sentences longer than 30 years.

 Aftermath

 The Burgos trials turned out to be a debacle for the Spanish government.
-ETA, a separatist organisation of little relevance outside Spain before the trial, became a symbol for the opposition against the dictatorship for the international public.
+ETA, a separatist organisation of little relevance outside Spain before the trial, became a symbol of the opposition against the dictatorship for the international public.
 The group began to attract support from civil society, including the Basque Nationalist Party, the Spanish Communist Party and the Catholic Church.
 Franco's decision to commute the proposed death penalties was greeted with relief by the international community.
 The Holy See was reported to have received the news "with particular satisfaction" after Pope Paul VI had advocated for the defendants' lives.
 The trials nevertheless gained notoriety for being "one of the last occasions on which political prisoners were sentenced to death."
 In the preface to a book (Le procès de Burgos) published soon after the events, the philosopher Jean-Paul Sartre praised the defendants for showcasing the predicament of the Basque people to the world.

 In the decade following the trials, ETA continued its attacks on public sector targets.
-In December 1973, the group planted a bomb that would kill Luis Carrero Blanco, the Prime Minister of Spain and likely successor to Franco.
+In December 1973, the group planted a bomb that killed Luis Carrero Blanco, the Prime Minister of Spain and likely successor to Franco.
 The following year, an explosion at a Madrid bar frequently visited by police officers, killing at least 12 people, was attributed to its members.
-In spite of the condemnation of the Burgos trials, a similar trial was held against two members of ETA and three members of Frente Revolucionario Antifascista y Patriótico (FRAP) in September 1975, resulting in the execution of five people (including ETA members Juan Paredes Manot and Ángel Otaegui).
+Despite the condemnation of the Burgos trials, a similar trial was held against two members of ETA and three members of Frente Revolucionario Antifascista y Patriótico (FRAP) in September 1975, resulting in the execution of five people (including ETA members Juan Paredes Manot and Ángel Otaegui).
 These executions were the last use of capital punishment in Spain.